Ergoold/deca/README.md

 $
 ```

-When invoked with no arguments, deca starts in REPL mode, allowing you to type and evaluate multiple commands at your terminal:
+When invoked with no arguments, deca starts in REPL mode, allowing you to type and evaluate multiple expressions at your terminal:

 ```
 $ deca